 I have a chronic form of depression called dysthymia.
 It’s described as a long-term, milder form of depression (as opposed to a “Major depression” which is intense and can last from 4 months to 2 years).
 However, tell someone with dysthymia that their condition is “mild” and you’re likely to get a hearty “FUCK YOU.”
 The difference between chronic and major depression is the difference between having a hole shot through your hand with a gun, or slowly bored through you with a rusty spoon.
 Yes.
 It’s so much milder.

 So, when it comes to approaching things like productivity, writing, starting a business, etc. most of the helpful blogs and books are very discouraging.
 “Just do it!
 Just get your butt in the chair and work hard!” seems to be a recurring theme.
 “Plan your goals, schedule your time, and put forth effort.”
+It might be worth checking out office monster for practical solutions to productivity issues.

 So what do I do when there are days – sometimes even weeks – when I cannot “just work hard,” when getting out of bed and feeding myself is about the most I’m going to get done that day, when that looming schedule of things I Have to Do causes so much guilt, shame, fear, and self-hatred that it does more harm than good?